BIRTH TISSUE DONATION PROCESS

 Step 4: Medical & Social History Interview

-Within 2 weeks of the scheduled c-section, a Placental Donation Coordinator calls mom to conduct a medical and social history interview, including questions similar to those asked when someone donates blood.
+Within 2 weeks of the scheduled c-section, a Birth Tissue Donation Coordinator calls mom to conduct a medical and social history interview, including questions similar to those asked when someone donates blood.
 This questionnaire helps to determine the safety and potential uses of donated tissue.